-Counseling or treatment will always aid the accused both in understanding the effects of alcohol and controlled substances and in making a good impression before the court.
+Counseling or substance abuse treatment will always aid the accused both in understanding the effects of alcohol and controlled substances and in making a good impression before the court.
 If the individual is accused of multiple DUI’s, or if the DUI arrest involved a high blood alcohol content or accident, then I would recommend that they participate in as many self-help or AA meetings as possible and consider enrolling in a substance abuse treatment program.
-Other types of counseling can help in potentially resolving the case, as well as meeting the eligibility criteria for mental health diversion.
+Other types of counseling can help in mitigating any potential sentence.

 If Someone Knows They Are Guilty Or Just Wants to “Get It Over With,” Should They Automatically Plead Guilty?

-Potential clients often tell me that they just want “the quickest resolution,” but they don’t necessarily know the consequences that can come with the quickest resolution.
+Some clients often tell me during our initial interview that they just want “the quickest resolution,” but they don’t necessarily understand the consequences that can come with the quickest resolution.
 It’s not advisable to plead guilty without consulting with an attorney.
-An attorney can determine whether there is a viable defense or mitigating circumstances, which may be used to the individual’s benefit in obtaining a dismissal or reduction in charges, as a basis for pretrial diversion or as a defense at trial.
-By trying to resolve the case quickly, an individual might miss out on the opportunity for a dismissal, reduction in charges or pre-trial diversion or a viable trial defense.
+An attorney can advise as to any viable defense or mitigating circumstances, which may be used to the individual’s benefit in obtaining a dismissal or reduction in charges, as a basis for pretrial diversion or as a defense at trial.
+By trying to resolve the case quickly, an individual might miss out on the opportunity for a dismissal, reduction in charges, pre-trial diversion or a viable trial defense.

-There may also be collateral consequences of just getting it over with.
-For example, a guilty plea could affect a person’s immigration status, professional license, and a whole host of other things.
-Without consulting with an attorney, an individual might not know how they will be impacted by immediately pleading guilty.
+There may also be collateral consequences of “just getting it over with.”
+For example, a guilty plea could affect a person’s immigration status, professional license, and may have a whole host of collateral consequences.
+Without consulting with an attorney, an individual might not know how they will be impacted by taking a quick guilty plea.

 If Someone Has A Prior Arrest Or Conviction For Another Related Or Unrelated Crime, How Much Will That Play Into Their Current Criminal Case?

-A prior conviction and a new arrest may also make someone susceptible to immigration consequences, such as exclusion from omission, denial of naturalization, and deportation for non-citizens.
-I often refer non-citizen clients to an immigration attorney to discuss immigration-safe resolutions.
+A prior conviction and a new arrest may also render someone susceptible to immigration consequences, such as exclusion from omission, denial of naturalization, and deportation for non-citizens.
+I routinely refer non-citizen clients to an immigration attorney to discuss immigration-safe resolutions.

-With regard to a felony conviction where the client previously served time in prison or suffered a strike, the client will serve a lengthy sentence and has an increased likelihood of serving a sentence in state prison, assuming there are no defenses to the charged conduct.
+With regard to a felony conviction where the client previously served time in prison or suffered a strike, if convicted, the client will serve a lengthy sentence and has an increased likelihood of serving a sentence in state prison.

-In the context of a fish and game violation by a commercial fisherman, a prior conviction with a new offense increases the likelihood that the fish and game commission will take actions against the fisherman’s permit or fishing privileges, thereby affecting their livelihood.
+In the context of a fish and game violation by a commercial fisherman, a prior conviction with a new offense increases the likelihood that the fish and game commission will take action, in a civil proceeding, against the fisherman’s permit or fishing privileges, thereby affecting their livelihood.

 What Is The Importance Of Having A Defense Attorney Involved Early On, Before A Case Is Even Filed?

 It is important to get a defense attorney involved early on.
 In some cases, an investigation needs to happen in the hours and days following an arrest.
-Investigations are most fruitful when conducted within the days immediately following the arrest.
+Investigations are most fruitful when conducted immediately following the arrest.
 Waiting too long poses the risk of evidence disappearing and witness memories fading.